 Our best advice is to read our well-written article, “Top Hotel Management Companies – Rankings + How to Choose.”
 In it, you’ll find clearly articulated and valuable insights on what to look for in a hotel management company.
 Additionally, we identify the top five management companies available to you.

 If you are looking to buy, build or renovate a hotel or similar property, contact Assets America®.
-We offer financing starting at a bare minimum of $5 million without the hassle, delay and enormous frustration which you are very likely to encounter on your own.
+We can arrange financing starting at a bare minimum of $10 million for borrowers seeking senior and/or junior loans.
+However, we prefer loans starting at $20 million and larger. without the hassle, delay and enormous frustration which you are very likely to encounter on your own.